-Due to visit Britain this year, don’t let walking restrictions stand in your way!
+Due to visit Britain this year?
 Here are 10 of the best tourist sites suitable for those with mobility issues/

 As we grow older, maddeningly, many of us can’t walk as easily or as much as we used to.
 Yet you don’t have to give up travel because of walking limitations.
 Uneven terrain, hills, and stairs can be a problem undoubtedly; which means benches to rest a bit and enjoy the view are much appreciated.
 It just takes a little planning and perhaps some revised expectations to still get the most from your vacation.
 Here are 10 varied and iconic visits in Britain that are level walking and easy to pace – with a bench and a view always nearby.

 You don’t have to leave London for beautiful gardens.
 Between Buckingham Palace and Whitehall, St. James’s features gorgeous floral borders and blooms, as well as a long, central pond with resident wildfowl.
 Broad, paved paths are lined with ornamental plantings and shaded trees, and park benches abound.
 Get ice cream or cold drink from the signposted kiosks.

 In England’s smallest city, exquisite Wells Cathedral offers a different experience altogether.
 There are several fine hotels close to the even lawns of the walled close.
 Adjacent to the Gothic cathedral is the moated Bishops’ Palace and acres of gardens, as well as the colorful market place.
 Wells is compact, interesting and very walkable.